StephanieTM/fe-starter/README.md

   - commit changes above and push your code to master branch
   - go to github repository - settings - pages - source, select `github-page` branch

-- Branches used as codebase and built-bundle can be set at `.github-temp/workflows/deploy.yml`
+- Which branches to use as codebase and built-assets can be set at `.github-temp/workflows/deploy.yml`

 ## Details